More Types of Cheeses from Italian Regions

 This particular ricotta is found in the Alpine zone of Pinerolese which had represented one of the principal foods for centuries.
 It was mentioned already in a 13th century antique text "the Miscellanea Valdostana "by Ferdinando Gabotto.
 Today Sierass cheese producers have dwindled down to no more than twenty something.

-At one time, on dairy farms in Langa; they produced a Robiola, still fresh when it was placed to age on a hay stack.
-Maturing rapidly it became soft and creamy developing a crust, white and wrinkled with the imprints of the hay remaining on its outer surface.
-Made from sheep's milk; it has a buttery constancy, soft and white ivory in color, with a sweet scent of milk, is very delicate in flavor.
+Once upon a time, on dairy farms in Langa, farmers had the habit to produce a robiola and place it still fresh to age on a hay stack.
+Maturing rapidly, it became soft and creamy developing a crust, white and wrinkled with the imprints of the hay remaining on its outer surface.
+Made from sheep's milk, it has a buttery texture, soft and white ivory in color, with a sweet scent of milk, is very delicate in flavor.

 Semi-Aged Cheeses Asiago

 Around 1600, Asiago was first mentioned the venue of an important festival featuring wool and cheeses.
 The production of Asiago is comprised of 4 Northern provinces; Vicenza, Padova, Trento and Treviso.
 A cheese popularized from the 20's, "Pegorin" is a term which commemorates the flavor and traditions of a time far in the past, and a dialect which indicated the Asiago D'allevo.
 This cheese is usually aged no more than 6 months, but can be aged up to two years.
 Its taste remains delicate and lets your senses recall butter and fresh milk.

 This Piemontese cheese has been produced since the 14th century and diffused from Langhe to Alto Monferrato.
 It is connected to the town of Bra, an important center for the aging and trading of cheeses of margari cuneesi.